-The Emerging Artists’ Prize (or EAP) augments CAPO’s Auction Party to be held at CMAG in September and has come into existence as a vehicle to promote emerging artists from the Canberra district.
+The Emerging Artists’ Prize (or EAP) has come into existence as a vehicle to promote emerging artists from the Canberra district.
 CAPO has a long history of supporting emerging artists but for some time has felt the need to provide them with their own space and their own exhibition, while continuing to support the wider arts community.

 For a look back at how the CAPO Emerging Artists’ Prize came into being, here is Ellen Wignell’s 2015 essay “Drawing the lines for the CAPO Emerging Artists’ Prize“.